top of page

 How can art catalyze change and inspire us to reimagine intersections between social and environmental justice and personal and collective change?
 My work is led by investigative approaches, incorporating locality, clays, found objects, pigments, fibers, plants, film, photography, sound, and light.

-‘Can we experience spatial relationships through vibration harmony and dissonance?’
+‘Can we experience spatial relationships through vibration, harmony, and dissonance?’

 This work centers on curating collaborative ritual performances informed by solastalgia, our experience of climate change.
 EARTHflows is an ongoing project based on locality, reverence for the natural environment, and community collaboration.
 It includes EARTHflow Ritual Performances, Earth Experiments, and Ritual Action Flow Paintings.